-

 But first, why should we brush?

-Now let’s get hands on with the manual toothbrush
+Hands on with the manual toothbrush

 The humble toothbrush has been around for a long time, going back to 3,000 BC when our ancestors chewed the frayed end of sticks to keep their teeth in good health.
 Toothbrushes have come a long way since then, but the general principles behind the toothbrush remain the same.
-So what does the manual toothbrush have going for it?
+So, what does the manual toothbrush have going for it?

-- Easier to handle & control: With nothing between you and the handle, you can get a better
+- Easier to handle and control: With nothing between you and the handle, you can get a better sense of what your manual toothbrush is doing and how much pressure you’re applying.

-with handle shapes.
-Experts suggest sticking to soft bristles to prevent damage to your gums*. - No power, no problem: No need for batteries, nor a power point to recharge.
-Used properly,
+- No power, no problem: No need for batteries, nor a power point to recharge.
+Used properly, a manual toothbrush does the job with no fuss.

 A plug for the electric toothbrush

 First invented in 1954, the electric toothbrush relies on very fast moving bristles to do the work for you.
 Improvements in battery technology means greater convenience and less hassle.
-So what are some of the positives of going electric?
+So, what are some of the positives of going electric?

-- Thorough clean with less effort: Many electric toothbrushes on the market can deliver over
+- Thorough clean with less effort: Many electric toothbrushes on the market can deliver over 30,000 movements per minute.
+With that much brushing, electric toothbrushes rely less on proper technique to get a decent clean.

-proper technique to get a decent clean. - Great for people with limited motion: If you suffer from arthritis or injuries that make brushing difficult, an electric toothbrush is a great way to get into those nooks and crannies.
+- Great for people with limited motion: If you suffer from arthritis or injuries that make brushing difficult, an electric toothbrush is a great way to get into those nooks and crannies.

 - Kids dig it: Having that ‘buzz’ on tap makes brushing time less of a chore.
-Some even feature
+Some even feature dazzling lights and play musical tunes!

 “Electric toothbrushes are generally easier to use, particularly for children and people with hand injuries or disabilities.
 However, manual toothbrushes can be just as effective if used well.
 If using a manual toothbrush, remember to use a soft brush and apply only gentle pressure,” she said.